volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ## Credits

-Thanks to Adrian Rossiter for creating MPD_OLED in the first place, testing, helping with the install & uninstall scripts and providing the Spanish translation! <https://github.com/antiprism>
+Thanks to Adrian Rossiter for help creating the install & uninstall scripts, providing the Spanish translation and for writing `mpd_oled` in the first place! <https://github.com/antiprism>

 Thanks to misko903 for the Slovakian translation. <https://github.com/misko903>